cfgauss/r-novice-gapminder/_episodes/03-data-structures.md

 ## Vectors

 Remember previously when R returned a value, it prepended the output with `[1]`?
-This is because R never actually works with just one value, but always a string of values called a **vector**.
+This is because R never actually works with just one value, but always a series of values called a **vector**.
 All of our previous output were vectors with a length of 1.
 As we saw in our last challenge, we can create vectors of longer length by using the `c` function.